isomerpages/nlb-eyeonasia/_india-know-living/05-food-in-india.md

 [**Saffron soul: Healthy, vegetarian heritage recipes from India**](https://nlb.overdrive.com/media/3272603){:target="_blank"}

-Be inspired by this selection of Gujarati recipes that not only replace traditionally used grains and sugar with healthier, more nutritious ingredients such as millet, chia seeds and jaggery, but also use less oil and fat.
+Be inspired by this selection of Gujarati recipes that not only replaces traditionally used grains and sugar with healthier, more nutritious ingredients such as millet, chia seeds and jaggery, but also use less oil and fat.

 Retrieved from OverDrive. (*myLibrary* ID is required to access this ebook)